Roshan Sethi & Karan Soni on 'A Nice Indian Boy,' Big Gay Love, and Feel-Good Cinema - Star Observer

 And while Sethi resists labels, he’s quietly breaking moulds with a rom-com that feels refreshingly original in an age of recycled tropes.

-CityHub spoke with Roshan Sethi and Karan Soni about ‘A Nice Indian Boy’, comfort movies, big queer love, trials and tribulations of coming out and more.
+Star Observer spoke with Sethi and Soni about ‘A Nice Indian Boy’, comfort movies, big queer love, trials and tribulations of coming out and more.

 Hi, nice to meet you guys!
 I’m such a fan of the movie, but I’m kind of upset since I fully expected a really cutesy rom com and ended up sobbing.
 So, thanks for that.